Hanno R. Ellenbogen Citizenship Award: Third – Václav Havel

-Financial Part Donated to Andrej Dyńko
+Financial component donated to Andrej Dyńko

 Václav Havel donated the financial part to Andrej Dyńko, the editor-in-chief of the independent Belarusian newspaper Nasha Niva.
 Openly critical to President Lukashenko's regime, and the only major newspaper written in Belarusian, Nasha Niva has become an important symbol of freedom and independence.
 Dynko is a Graduate from Minsk State Linguistic University, and holds an MA in International Relations.
 Until August 2000, he also taught at his alma mater.
 From 2002, Dynko has been the Vice-President of the Belarusian PEN Center.

-Fourth - Lord Robertson of Port Ellen
+Fourth – Lord Robertson of Port Ellen

 Lord Robertson, born on the Isle of Islay in Scotland, was elected to the House of Commons in 1978.
 After the Labour Party won the elections in 1997, Prime Minister Blair appointed him as the Defence Secretary of the United Kingdom.
 In August 1999 he was selected as the tenth Secretary General of NATO, and the same month received a life peerage, taking the title Lord Robertson of Port Ellen.
 For 7 years he was on the Council of the Royal Institute of International Affairs (Chatham House) where he now serves as Joint President.
 He has been awarded the Grand Cross of the German Order of Merit and the Grand Cross of the Order of the Star of Romania and was named joint Parliamentarian of the Year in 1993 for his role during the Maastricht Treaty ratification.
 He was appointed a member of Her Majesty Queen Elizabeth's Privy Council in May 1997.

-Financial Part Donated to David Hodan
+Financial component donated to David Hodan

 Lord Robertson donated the financial part to David Hodan, who first met Lord Robertson in May 2003.
 Encouraged by Ms Bela Gran Jensen, founder of the "Centipede" movement, he wrote an essay named "What I would do if I were General Secretary of NATO".
 Lord Robertson read the essay and asked to meet David, saying that he especially liked the quotation from Charlie Chaplin which David used in the essay: "I am interested in my future because that is where I am going to spend the rest of my life."
 The meeting took place within sight of Prague Castle – which David likes to call his "future seat".
 A student at the Terezie Brzková 33-35 school in Pilsen (of which Marc S. Ellenbogen is a Patron), his ambition is one day to become President of this country.
 As he says himself, he is an "ordinary boy" with the interests of a boy of his age – he reads a lot and works with computers, but he also has a special interest in current world events, politics and medicine.
 He is particularly concerned about parts of the world where children suffer as a result of military conflict.
 David is a boy with the courage to say what he thinks, and to have dreams which may come true.